dabauxi/nimbus-docker/README.md

 # Nimbus Docker

+A validator setup using nimbus and nethermind which can be exectuded via docker compose.

 ## How to use

 1. First copy the `default.env` to a `.env` and change the configuration as needed.